LLNL/b-mpi3/README.md

 For more examples, look into `./mpi3/tests/`, `./mpi3/examples/` and `./mpi3/exercises/`.

-# Beyond MP, RMA and SHM
+# Beyond MP: RMA and SHM

 MPI provides a very low level abstraction to inter-process communication.
 Higher level of abstractions can be constructed on top of MPI and by using the wrapper the works is simplified considerably.